 Sunday, 12 June 2016 , 5:00PM

 In today’s digital era, computers are increasingly showing abilities to take on human tasks, from playing chess to proving theorems in mathematics.
-In this this talk, we explore the ability of computer to deal with Indian Classical Music.
-More and more, sound processing and digitization is being used to replicate sounds andcreate music.
-But, that is still primarily a western tradition – well-established with complex tools and programmes designed for those genres of music.
-Back home, we rarely hear of Indian classical music being created on a computer.
+This talk will explore the ability of computer to deal with Indian Classical Music.
+More and more, sound processing and digitization is being used to replicate sounds and create music.
+But, that is still primarily a western tradition well-established with complex tools and programs designed for those genres of music.
+Back home, you rarely hear of Indian classical music being created on a computer.
 But, what if it could be?
-Could a computer recognize and grasp the infinite fluid possibilities of our ragas?
-Could it see the patterns in our music?
+Could a computer recognize and grasp the infinite fluid possibilities of the ragas?
+Could it see the patterns in Indian music?
 What would these look like?
-We are thrilled to invite Prof. Paritosh Pandya – computer scientist and ardent music lover – to Mumbai Local.
+Prof. Paritosh Pandya computer scientist and ardent music lover will throw light on some of these.

 As a computer scientist who treats signals as information and language, working on the language of music comes almost naturally to him.
 Prof. Pandya believes ‘the patterns in music are as rich as structures found in computer programs and mathematical functions.
 Music can have mathematical models as rich as those of galaxies and the sun’.
 That said, he also knows that very few people are actually exploring in the field of building tools and software that would suit Indian music.